Dialogue with Bitcoin veteran Jack Mallers: Dollar Crisis, Bitcoin as a Store of Value, and 21 Capital

 TL;DR:

-1. The essence of currency is to store and exchange labor, and Bitcoin is currently the optimal choice for value storage.
+- The essence of currency is a tool for storing and exchanging labor, and Bitcoin is currently the optimal choice for storing value.

-2. Under debt and deficit pressures, the value of Bitcoin as a scarce asset becomes increasingly prominent.
+- Under pressure from debt and deficits, the value of Bitcoin as a scarce asset becomes increasingly prominent.

-3. The dollar export model is collapsing, and Bitcoin's position in the global value storage system is becoming more evident.
+- The dollar export model is collapsing, and Bitcoin's position in the global value storage system is becoming more pronounced.

-6. 21 Capital introduces "Bitcoin per Share (BPS)" and "Bitcoin Return Rate (BRR)" metrics to reconstruct the capital market evaluation system.
+- 21 Capital introduces "Bitcoin per Share (BPS)" and "Bitcoin Return Rate (BRR)" metrics to reconstruct the evaluation system of capital markets.

-8. The rules of Bitcoin are determined by global node consensus and cannot be altered by governments or institutions.
+- Bitcoin rules are determined by global node consensus and cannot be altered by governments or institutions.

-9. Bitcoin is not a political bet but a financial system based on mathematics and freedom.
+- Bitcoin is not a political bet but a financial system built on mathematics and freedom.

-10. The real risk is not volatility but systemic failure due to centralization and trust in counterparties.
+- The real risk is not volatility but systemic failure due to centralization and reliance on trusted counterparties.

 The Value Logic of Bitcoin and the Global Currency Landscape

-Bonnie: Do you think the continuous decline in the purchasing power of the dollar and the passive weakening of the currency in the U.S. will naturally drive the world towards Bitcoin, or will it require significant events like financial crises or wars to facilitate the shift?
+Bonnie: Do you think the continuous decline in the purchasing power of the dollar and the passive weakening of the U.S. currency will naturally drive the world towards Bitcoin, or will it require significant events like financial crises or wars to prompt a shift?

 Jack: Currency, like other goods, competes in the free market with advantages and disadvantages.
 However, unlike consumer goods, the role of currency is to store and exchange people's time and labor.
 Even without a crisis, people will naturally choose the optimal store of value.
 Bitcoin has a significant advantage in this regard.

-Bonnie: You mentioned that Bitcoin has the potential for 400 to 500 times growth; what is the basis for this estimate?
+Bonnie: You mentioned that Bitcoin has a growth potential of 400 to 500 times; what is the basis for this estimate?

-Jack: I am not predicting the price but analyzing the market size that Bitcoin faces.
-The total value of global assets is about $900 trillion, with about half used for value storage.
-In other words, humanity is looking for a tool to store $400 to $500 trillion in value.
+Jack: I am not predicting prices but analyzing the market size Bitcoin is facing.
+The total value of global assets is about $900 trillion, with roughly half used for value storage.
+In other words, humanity is looking for tools to store $400 to $500 trillion in value.
 Bitcoin is currently the most promising store of value, being both a product of technological advancement and an innovation in value storage methods.
-In comparison, the global stock market is only about $150 trillion, and comparing Bitcoin to stocks or Ethereum severely underestimates its potential and positioning.
+In comparison, the global stock market is only about $150 trillion, which severely underestimates Bitcoin's potential and positioning when compared to stocks or Ethereum.

 David: Bitcoin's price did not rise after Trump took office, which disappointed some investors.
 Were you surprised by this?

 Jack: I was not surprised because the market expectations were incorrect.
 They thought Trump's presidency would bring liquidity expansion, but the reality was tightening.
-To understand the current situation, we need to look back to the post-World War II era when the U.S. became the issuer of the global reserve currency based on its gold reserves, establishing a system of "exchanging paper for goods" through dollar exports and imports.
+Understanding the current situation requires looking back to the post-World War II era when the U.S. became the issuer of the global reserve currency based on its gold reserves, establishing a system of "paper money for real goods" through dollar exports and imports of goods, gradually shifting from manufacturing to finance.
 This structure is now difficult to sustain.
 Trump's emphasis on manufacturing and fiscal balance is a response to debt and structural deficit issues.
 In this context, the value of Bitcoin as a scarce asset becomes even more prominent.

 David: Some believe Bitcoin is highly correlated with the stock market, while others think its movements are more influenced by global M2 money supply.
 What is your view?

 Jack: I lean towards the view that Bitcoin is closely related to global M2.
-In the context of dollar devaluation, most asset prices rise, and the apparent correlation is actually driven by monetary policy.
-Bitcoin is a sensitive indicator of fiat currency liquidity; it combines technological attributes with the ability to counteract currency overproduction.
-For example, China's trade surplus funds flow into U.S. stocks and real estate, driving up asset prices and exacerbating bubbles and wealth gaps.
-Once this capital stops flowing into U.S. stocks, Bitcoin will decouple from stock market trends and showcase its independent value.
+In the context of dollar depreciation, most asset prices rise, and the apparent correlation is actually driven by monetary policy.
+Bitcoin is a sensitive indicator of fiat currency liquidity; it combines technical attributes with the ability to counteract currency overproduction.
+For example, China's trade surplus funds flow into U.S. stocks and real estate, driving up asset prices and exacerbating bubbles and wealth inequality.
+Once this capital stops flowing into U.S. stocks, Bitcoin will decouple from stock market trends and demonstrate its independent value.
 It does not rely on profits or valuations but returns to real demand and scarcity.

 **Bonnie: If Bitcoin becomes a mainstream store of value, how will it affect the valuation of human capital, stocks, and real estate?